 ''Those two questions comprise our current conditions measure and, at 128, it's rock solid.''

 Indicators remained elevated with the future conditions barometer tracking at 135.

 All measures, headline sentiment, current and future conditions, were well above of the 100 benchmark, something a ''break-even mark'' for wallets being opened, Mr Bagrie said.

 • Consumer sentiment remains elevated

 • Wallets being opened

-• Job advertisements fall after four months of
+• Job advertisements fall after four months of rises

 • Otago job advertisements still high